BitCurator/bitcurator.github.io/legacy-blog-posts.md

 In Phase II of the BitCurator project (now ongoing) we are continuing to develop the BitCurator environment while simultaneously working to build a community of BitCurator users who will help sustain the project into the future.

-Scope of Site Visits
+**Scope of Site Visits**

 Site visits are a chance for you to learn more about the use of digital forensics in digital curation and receive hands-on training from a member of the BitCurator team.
 Site visits might include visiting a library, museum, or archive, or attending an event such as a professional conference or workshop.
 We also welcome proposals to visit area institutions that may include any of the above.

 There are three main objectives to the BitCurator site visits:

-Educate digital curation practitioners (considered broadly) at the host institutions/events about the BitCurator project, its goals, and development thus far
+1. Educate digital curation practitioners (considered broadly) at the host institutions/events about the BitCurator project, its goals, and development thus far

-Provide hands-on training in the BitCurator environment for one or more digital archivists at the host institutions/events
+2. Provide hands-on training in the BitCurator environment for one or more digital archivists at the host institutions/events

-Work to develop digital curation workflows that include the digital forensics tools in the BitCurator environment
+3. Work to develop digital curation workflows that include the digital forensics tools in the BitCurator environment

 To achieve those goals, the BitCurator Community Lead, Porter Olsen, will visit the host institution for one to two days, depending on the pre-arranged itinerary.

-Proposal Details
+**Proposal Details**

 Please submit your proposal by emailing it to Porter Olsen at: polsen at umd do edu.
 Proposals should include the following information:

-Name of the host or hosts (proposals involving multiple institutions in the same location are strongly encouraged)
+* Name of the host or hosts (proposals involving multiple institutions in the same location are strongly encouraged)

-Type and name of the host institution or event
+* Type and name of the host institution or event

-Date on which you would like to host the visit
+* Date on which you would like to host the visit

-A brief description of existing digital curation efforts currently underway at your institution
+* A brief description of existing digital curation efforts currently underway at your institution

-The outcomes you would like to achieve as the result of a BitCurator site visit
+* The outcomes you would like to achieve as the result of a BitCurator site visit

-Any opportunities for public demonstrations or discussions of BitCurator (ex: guest lectures, speaking engagements, workshops, etc.)
+* Any opportunities for public demonstrations or discussions of BitCurator (ex: guest lectures, speaking engagements, workshops, etc.)

 You may also wish to include details regarding the digital or hybrid collection(s) you are working with at your institution.
 Such details might include:

-Name of the collection
+* Name of the collection

-Types of media in the collection
+* Types of media in the collection

-Hardware being use to process the collection
+* Hardware being use to process the collection

-Current digital curation workflows
+* Current digital curation workflows

 As noted, the BitCurator project has funding to cover travel and lodging at the host institution; however, cost-sharing is welcome, and may impact our ability to accommodate a given visit.

-Submission Details
+**Submission Details**

-Please submit your proposal to Porter Olsen via email at: polsen at umd dot edu.
+Please submit your proposal to Porter Olsen via email at: **polsen at umd dot edu**.
 Submissions will be reviewed on an ongoing basis, but all site visits must be conducted before September 15, 2014.

 ### BitCurator 0.7.0 Now Available
 *(originally published February 2, 2014)*

-The latest release of the BitCurator environment (0.7.0) is now available on our Release page (https://github.com/BitCurator/bitcurator-distro/wiki/Releases).
+The latest release of the BitCurator environment (0.7.0) is now available on our Release page [(https://github.com/BitCurator/bitcurator-distro/wiki/Releases)](https://github.com/BitCurator/bitcurator-distro/wiki/Releases).
 We’re continuing to provide download options on our existing host and via iBiblio.
 Direct links and MD5 checksums can be found on the Release page.

 This release includes the following updates:

-File Export tab added to GUI.
+* File Export tab added to GUI.
 This new tab runs fiwalk and uses the output to generate a tree-style hierachy of the file system in a new window.
 This allows you to safely navigate through directory and file contents and export file items without having to mount the file system.
-Removes bugs affecting the operation of the fiwalk and annotation tabs in the BitCurator GUI.
+* Removes bugs affecting the operation of the fiwalk and annotation tabs in the BitCurator GUI.
-Updates The Sleuth Kit to 4.1.3.
+* Updates The Sleuth Kit to 4.1.3.
-Now includes ClamTK, a graphical front-end to the Clam virus scanner.
+* Now includes ClamTK, a graphical front-end to the Clam virus scanner.
 ClamTK simplifies the process of scanning mounted file systems and regular directory contents.

 Our updated Quickstart guide can be found in the Documentation folder on the BitCurator environment desktop.

 As with previous releases, this environment is built on a 64-bit version of Ubuntu and may be unstable on certain 32-bit host operating systems, or host hardware with less than 4GB of RAM.